Best Free Project Management Tools for Small Business 2026: 10 Honest Reviews

 Pros:

-- Simple, focused structure reduces decision fatigue
+- Simple, opinionated structure that actually reduces decision fatigue

 - Strong async communication tools